JosephVSN/hackumbc-2019/README.md

 ## View Deployment

-The app is currently deployed on www.parking-please.appspot.com and at www.bruhimlateforclass.online
+The app is currently not deployed anywhere because of the Google Maps API costs.

 ## Built With